ReFreezed/DumbLuaParser/README.md

 It works with Lua 5.1, 5.2 and 5.3.
 MIT license.

-Download the latest stable release [here](https://github.com/ReFreezed/DumbLuaParser/releases/latest).
+Download the latest stable release [here](https://github.com/ReFreezed/DumbLuaParser/releases/latest) or, if you're cloning the repository, checkout the last commit with a version tag.

 ## Basic usage